Brake Service & Repair

 As brake technology continues to evolve, more and more auto manufacturers are outfitting their autos with ceramic pads right from the factory.
 We offer ceramic brake pads to our customers and most of these pads will cost the same or less than our competitors brake jobs, and we are using Industry Best ceramic brake pads!

 Brakes Plus® offers Free Brake Inspections and has the industries best equipment to diagnose and repair your brake system.
-We will remove all four (4) tires and do a complete brake inspection on all braking components.
-Brake Inspections take about 20-30 minutes.
-We will not perform any work without your authorization.
+We will remove all four (4) tires and do a complete brake inspection on all braking components before recommending any brake service.
+Brake Inspections generally take 20-30 minutes, if we have a brake service bay available.
+We will not perform any brake service without your authorization.
 If you are at our store when we complete the Brake Inspection, we will offer to bring you into the shop so you can see for yourself the condition of your brakes before any work is done.